-Scaling-up the development of and in investment in mini/micro-grids is necessary to achieve energy access goals.
+Scaling-up the development of and investment in mini/micro-grids is necessary to achieve energy access goals.
 While the engineering principles of mini-grids are well-established, the lack of standards plus uncertainty about quality and safety results in a high-risk perception.

 The Quality Assurance Framework (QAF) for mini-grids was developed to address the root challenges to providing safe, high-quality, and financially viable mini-grid power systems to remote customers.
 It is focused on two key frameworks: